-2017 Named Executive Officer Compensation Results
+2018 Named Executive Officer Compensation Results

-For 2017, the Compensation Committee set the size of the Incentive Pool at 6% of Adjusted Economic net income, resulting in an Incentive Pool of approximately \$62.3 million.
-CEO Performance-Based Incentive Compensation was capped at a maximum payout equal to the lesser of \$20.0 million or 40% of the Incentive Pool, which represented a cap of \$20.0 million for our Chairman and Chief Executive Officer, and his cash bonus award was capped at a maximum of \$4.5 million.
-Equity incentive awards were limited to the capped amount of Performance-Based Incentive Compensation less the maximum cash bonus, resulting in a maximum of \$15.5 million of equity incentive awards for our Chairman and Chief Executive Officer.
-The annual caps on Performance-Based Incentive Compensation for our President and Chief Operating Officer and for our Chief Financial Officer were set at the lesser of \$10.0 million or 20% of the Incentive Pool, and the annual caps for our Head of Global Distribution and for our General Counsel were set at the lesser of \$5.0 million or 10% of the Incentive Pool.
-These annual caps served as the basis for determining formulaic award payouts for each named executive officer, using the scores of the two Performance Assessments.
-In the case of the cash bonus, the score of the Short-Term Incentive Compensation Performance Assessment was applied to the maximum bonus amount for our Chairman and Chief Executive Officer, to determine a formulaic cash bonus amount.
-In the case of the equity incentive awards, the score of the Long-Term Incentive Compensation Performance Assessment was applied to the annual capped amount of Performance-Based Incentive Compensation, less the applicable maximum cash bonus, to determine a formulaic equity incentive award amount for our Chairman and Chief Executive Officer.
+For 2018, the Compensation Committee set the size of the Incentive Pool at 6% of Adjusted Economic net income, resulting in an Incentive Pool of \$56.0 million.
+CEO Performance-Based Incentive Compensation was capped at a maximum payout equal to the lesser of \$17.5 million or 40% of the Incentive Pool, which represented a cap of \$17.5 million for our Chief Executive Officer, and his cash bonus award was capped at a maximum of \$4.0 million.
+Equity incentive awards were limited to the capped amount of Performance-Based Incentive Compensation less the maximum cash bonus, resulting in a maximum of \$13.5 million of equity incentive awards for our Chief Executive Officer.
+These annual caps served as the basis for determining formulaic award payouts, using the scores of the two Performance Assessments.
+In the case of the cash bonus, the score of the Short-Term Incentive Compensation Performance Assessment was applied to the maximum bonus amount for our Chief Executive Officer, to determine a formulaic cash bonus amount of Performance-Based Incentive Compensation, less the applicable maximum cash bonus, to determine a formulaic equity incentive award amount for our Chief Executive Officer.
+For purposes of the Performance Assessments, the Committee considered Mr. Dalton as serving in the role of Chief Executive Officer for the full year, as a practical expedient and in recognition of his prior role as President and Chief Operating Officer and his exceptional leadership efforts during the CEO transition.